 If you’ve ever taken a train journey in Germany, you will be familiar with the sight of groups of small gardens, each fenced off, with a little hut at one end.
-These are Schrebergärten, sometimes called Kleingärten, and they’re an important part of life in Germany.
+These are Schrebergärten, (German allotment gardens) sometimes called Kleingärten, and they’re an important part of life in Germany.

 What is a Schrebergarten?

 Schrebergarten or Kleingarten are like British allotment gardens, or North American community gardens, where a large plot of land is broken up into small areas for the use of individuals for growing food.
+Many people think it’s called Strebergarten but that’s simply incorrect.
 In Germany, the average garden plot is a whopping 370 square meters, and usually includes a substantial little structure that serves as a garden shed, and a place to have a meal.
 Other common additions include kitschy garden ornaments like the Gartenzwerge, or garden gnome, and a big German flag flying from a pole.
-There are many jokes about people who love their allotment gardens, and the term ‘Speßig’ will pop up.
-This is a hard one to translate exactly, but sort of means someone who is stuck in their ways, loves the rules, and small minded.
+There are many jokes about people who love their allotment gardens, and the term ‘spießig’ will pop up.
+This is a hard one to translate exactly, but sort of means someone who is stuck in their ways, loves the rules, and small-minded.
 Of course, these attitudes are changing as more types of people take up Schrebergärten and make them their own.

 Who was Schreber?

 The gardens are named after Moritz Schreber, a 19th-century doctor and university professor from Leipzig.
 He insisted that children in the increasingly industrialized cities needed space to run around, and burn off energy.
 This wasn’t because he was a kindly and gentle parent – on the contrary he felt children needed to be rigidly controlled.
 These outdoor spaces were to get rid of ‘excess energy’ to make children more obedient!
 However, these outdoor spaces for children that carried his name only began to include individual gardens after the doctor’s death.